microsoft/WindowsAppSDK/specs/AppLifecycle/StateNotifications/AppLifecycle StateNotifications.md

-This spec describes new APIs that address these issues by incorporating a comprehensive set of the [Windows.System.Power.PowerManager](https://docs.microsoft.com/en-us/uwp/api/Windows.System.Power.PowerManager) WinRT API in the Reunion AppLifecycle component, and include additional low-level notifications based on the Win32 [PowerSettingRegisterNotification](https://docs.microsoft.com/en-us/windows/win32/api/powersetting/nf-powersetting-powersettingregisternotification) and matching
+This spec describes new APIs that address these issues by incorporating a comprehensive set of the [Windows.System.Power.PowerManager](https://docs.microsoft.com/en-us/uwp/api/Windows.System.Power.PowerManager) WinRT API in the Windows App SDK AppLifecycle component, and include additional low-level notifications based on the Win32 [PowerSettingRegisterNotification](https://docs.microsoft.com/en-us/windows/win32/api/powersetting/nf-powersetting-powersettingregisternotification) and matching